adilsonximenes/biogestao-360/README.md

 Para uso comercial: Abra uma Issue com o título "USO COMERCIAL"

+## 🌐 Language

+Currently available in **Portuguese (Brazil)** only.

+If you need an English version, feel free to:
+- Fork the repository
+- Translate the interface
+- Submit a pull request

+The code is open source for educational purposes.

 ## 🙏 Agradecimentos
 Agradeço a todos que contribuírem academicamente para este projeto!
 Juntos podemos melhorar a ferramenta e ajudar mais profissionais a realizarem avaliações físicas de qualidade.